auanasgheps/snapraid-aio-script/README.md

   	- Use a different configuration file when running the script instead of the default config
 - 3rd Party notification support
 	- [Healthchecks.io](https://healthchecks.io), Telegram and Discord can be used to track script execution time, status and promptly alert about errors.
+   	- You can also get notified with the `Snapraid SMART log` and `Snapraid Status`
-	- Notification Hook: if your favourite notification service is not supported by this script, you can use a custom notification command or even another mail binary
+	- Notification Hook: if your favourite notification service is not supported by this script, you can use a custom notification command or another mail binary
 - Important messages are also sent to the system log.
 - Emails are still the best place to get detailed but readable information.